akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 Press RETURN to stop...
 ```

-## Testing the application
+## Interacting with the application

 The Akka HTTP server is now running, and we will use the [cURL](https://en.wikipedia.org/wiki/CURL) command to test the application.
 If you prefer to use your browser to test the service then a tool like [RESTClient](http://restclient.net/) may be good to install.

 Open another console/terminal window to investigate the functionality of the application.